reframejs/reframe/docs/overview.template.md

 ##### Universality

 Reframe allows you to configure a page to be
- - *HTML-static*, that is the page is rendered to HTML at build-time instead of request-time.
+ - *HTML-static*: The page is rendered to HTML at build-time instead of request-time.
- - *DOM-static*, that is the page is not hydrated and the page's DOM is not manipulated.
+ - *DOM-static*: The page is not hydrated, in other words the page's DOM is not manipulated.

-This is gives you the ability to implement a wide range of types of React apps:
+This fine-grain control gives you the ability to implement a wide range of types of React apps:
- - Static websites, that is HTML-static apps.
+ - Static websites, in other words HTML-static apps.
  <br/>
- By configurating all pages as HTML-static, all pages are rendered to HTML at build-time and no Node.js server is required.
-These apps can be deployed to static website host such as GitHub Pages or Netlify.
+ By configurating all pages as HTML-static, all pages are rendered to HTML at build-time and no Node.js server is needed.
+These apps can be deployed to static website hostings such as GitHub Pages or Netlify.
- - Sever-side rendered apps, that is HTML-dynamic apps.
+ - Sever-side rendered apps, in other words HTML-dynamic apps.
- - Universal apps, that is HTML-dynamic & DOM-dynamic apps.
+ - Universal apps, in other words HTML-dynamic & DOM-dynamic apps.
  <br/>
  - Hybrid apps.
  <br/>